oracle-livelabs/oci/opensearch-objectstorage/components/components.md

 ![Ingress Rule 2](images/opensearch-vcn6.png)

-## Task 6: Create Dynamic group
+## Task 6: Create a Dynamic group

-The dynamic group will allow to give rights to the function to read the Object Storage.
+The "Dynamic Group" will allow to give rights to the function (created later) to read the Object Storage.

-Go the the menu
+Go the menu
 - Identity & Security
 - Policies